Love L. Sechrest

-Love L. Sechrest (born October 14, 1962) is Dean of the Faculty and Vice President for Academic Affairs at Columbia Theological Seminary and was previously an Associate Professor of the New Testament at Fuller Theological Seminary, Pasadena, California.
+Love L. Sechrest (born October 14, 1962) is Dean of the Faculty and Vice President for Academic Affairs at Columbia Theological Seminary and was previously an associate professor of the New Testament at Fuller Theological Seminary, Pasadena, California.
 Her research interests include race and justice in the New Testament, African American Christianity, and womanist biblical interpretation in the New Testament.
 She serves on the board of directors for Faith & Learning, International, a Christian mission and social entrepreneurship business incubator.

 Biography

-Sechrest gained her bachelor degrees in computer science and sociology at Duke University in 1984 and her master's degree in computer science at Villanova University in 1993.
+Sechrest gained her bachelor's degrees in computer science and sociology at Duke University in 1984 and her master's degree in computer science at Villanova University in 1993.

 Prior to changing her career as a biblical scholar, she worked as a chief information officer in the aerospace industry at General Electric.
 She received several awards from the aerospace industry including from the American Jewish Committee/Shalom Hartman Institute, the Kern Foundation, the Wabash Institute, Duke University, the Fund for Theological Education, the National Institutes of Science/Ford Foundation, the Lockheed Martin President's Award, and the GE Aerospace General Manager's Award.

 She completed her Master of Divinity at Trinity Evangelical Divinity School in 1999 and her Ph.D. at Duke University in 2006.
 She has taught in both schools at the graduate level.
 She joined Fuller Theological Seminary in 2006 where she continued her teaching and scholarship on the New Testament.
 Since July 1, 2018, she has been the Dean of the Faculty and Vice President for Academic Affairs of Columbia Theological Seminary.

 She has served as co-chair at the African American Biblical Hermeneutics section in the Society of Biblical Literature.
 She serves on the board of directors for Faith & Learning, International.